wojciech-kulik/FlashSpace/README.md

 If the PiP window is not visible, the standard behavior is applied.

 Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Opera.

+## 🖥️ Display Assignment Modes

+FlashSpace supports two modes of display assignment:

+- **Static (default)** - Each workspace is assigned to a specific display.
+This is perfect for users who want to have a dedicated workspace for each display, similar to how macOS Spaces work.
+This mode can be challenging if you use multiple displays and change their arrangement frequently.

+- **Dynamic** - Each workspace is automatically assigned to the displays where its apps are located.
+In this mode, one workspace can be shown on multiple displays at the same time.
+This is useful for users who want to rearrange workspaces by moving apps between displays without changing the configuration.
+  You can't show empty workspaces with this mode.

+The display assignment mode can be changed in the App Settings -> Workspaces.

 ## 🖥️ SketchyBar Integration